 2.1.
 Allocating Components to Their Locations

 Once you have the design of your PCB ready, it is time to manufacture it.
-The easiest way to do this is to send the Gerber file to the manufacturer and let them do their magic.
+The easiest way is to send the Gerber file to the manufacturer and let them do their magic.

 3.1.
 Mounting PCB Components

-The primary task during the assembly process is to mount the components on the surface of the board.
+The primary task during the assembly process is to mount the components on the board's surface.
 The following two methods are used to do that:

-•Surface mount technology (SMT) – it is extremely convenient when you need to manufacture a high number of PCBs.
-Reliable and quick professional tools handle the mounting to ensure there is no room for human error while accelerating the process.
+•Surface mount technology (SMT) is incredibly convenient when manufacturing many PCBs.
+Reliable and quick professional tools handle the mounting to ensure no room for human error while accelerating the Process.

-•Through-hole – some prefer sticking to the method of manually mounting components to the surface of the board, but this often takes more time than SMT.
+•Through-hole – some prefer sticking to manually mounting components to the board's surface, but this often takes more time than SMT.

-It is interesting to note that SMT doesn’t support all components.
-If the item you choose is not a standard size or some other way, you may have to install the component manually.
-That is why the companies often use the combination of the above methods.
+It is interesting to note that SMT doesn't support all components.
+If the item you choose is not a standard size or some other way, you may have to install the feature manually.
+That is why companies often use a combination of the above methods.

-•Reflow – this technique is great for making components connect to the board permanently.
+•Reflow – this technique is excellent for permanently connecting components to the board.

-•Wave – this type of soldering is convenient when mounting the components manually.
+•Wave – This Soldering is convenient when manually mounting the details.

 •Iron – mass manufacturers rarely use this soldering form.

-Finally, the manufacturer will probably manufacturer only a sample of the board to test its quality.
+Finally, the manufacturer will probably manufacture only a sample of the board to test its quality.
 After thorough testing and necessary modifications, mass manufacturing will start.

 4、How to Choose the Right Manufacturer and Order Online